Skip to content

 AI Decision Automation - Autonomous vehicles

-Decision automation is usually used to automate simple business processes or tasks that can be completely autonomous.
+Decision support automation is usually used to automate simple business processes or tasks that can be completely autonomous.
 So the question here is can the AI solution do better than a human or other automation.
-Also as AI is advancing so quickly, it does not matter if the task is simple, complex, or even involves decision-making in a chaotic situation.
-It is really a risk or risk mitigation implementation decision for businesses to use AI or not.
+Also as AI advances so quickly, it is able to take on a full range of tasks from simple, complex, and even actual decision-making in chaotic situations.
+It is really becomes a risk or risk mitigation implementation decision for businesses to use AI or not in any given situation.

 “Whenever you’re making an important decision, first ask if it gets you closer to your goals or farther away.
 If the answer is closer, pull the trigger.
 If it’s farther away, make a different choice.
 Conscious choice making is a critical step in making your dreams a reality.”